How to Choose the Best Dog Food

 The best thing to do is to do as much research as possible and make yourself aware of the varieties of dog foods on the market.
 You should also make sure you are reading the labels of chosen food to make sure they’re suitable for your dog.
 It is also important to consult your vet before putting your dog on any speciality or health condition-specific food.

-A - As with what dog food is best, the serving size you should be giving your dog is also dependent on their size, breed, age, and lifestyle.
-All packaged dog foods should come with a feeding guide on the packaging that will offer advice on serving sizes based on your dog's weight.
+As with what dog food is best, the serving size you should give your dog is also dependent on its size, breed, age, and lifestyle.
+All packaged dog foods should come with a feeding guide on the packaging that offers advice on serving sizes based on your dog's weight.

-If your dog has trouble managing their weight or has a pre-existing health condition, then it is important to consult your vet on the amount you should feed them as well as what food would be best.
+If your dog has trouble managing its weight or has a pre-existing health condition, it is important to consult your vet on the amount you should feed and what food would be best.

-A - Once again, this will depend on your dog's size, breed, and most specifically, their age.
-As a general rule of thumb, healthy adult dogs should eat at least two meals per day approximately 12 hours apart.
+Once again, this will depend on your dog's size, breed, and most specifically, their age.
+As a general rule of thumb, healthy adult dogs should eat at least two meals per day, approximately 12 hours apart.
 You can also choose to feed your dog on a breakfast, lunch, and dinner schedule if that suits you.

-Almost make sure no more than 12 hours pass between meals as this can lead to your dog’s stomach becoming hyper-acidic leading to nausea.
+Almost always, no more than 12 hours pass between meals, as this can cause your dog’s stomach to become hyper-acidic, leading to nausea.

 There are a number of signs that you should consider changing your dog's food, including: